satishgunjal/Hydroponic-Room-Automation/README.md

 - Table 'deviceid' contains the details of the devices.
 - Table 'sensors' contains the sensor details
 - Table 'sensordata' in transactional table where all the sensor readings are stored
-- Table 'pistats' is transactional table whwere pi usage details are stored.
+- Table 'pistats' is transactional table where pi usage details are stored.
--
+- Application will read all the configurations from DB and store in disctionary objects
+- In while loop app will reacord the hour minute value after every 5 seconds
+- This value will be compared against config data to start or stop the device
+- App will laso take the temp and humidity reading after every 10 seconds.
+- If the temp is >= 32 then app will start the cooler rest all the time cooler remain stopped
+- I am also using lightweight 'bottle' server.
+Running on localhost and 8080 port.
+- Configured route '/hydroponic' to provide the simple GUI to user to start/stop any device.
+- If you want to do this please follow the guide 'Hydroponic SD Card Setps'